ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 1.md

 [OLS](https://en.wikipedia.org/wiki/Ordinary_least_squares) is the most common method to estimate the *parameters* of a **linear** regression such that the sum of the **squared errors** is minimized.
 In more general terms, OLS is one application of a group of [*linear least squares*](https://en.wikipedia.org/wiki/Linear_least_squares) methods.

-Assume we want to estimate the linear relationship between mileage (mpg) $(y)$ of autombiles with respect to its weight $(x)$.
+Assume we want to estimate the linear relationship between mileage (mpg) $(y)$ of automobiles with respect to its weight $(x)$.
 The dependent variable is $y$ and $x$ is the regressor.
 Then, we are assuming that $y$ has a linear relationship with respect to its weight.
 Let $i = 1,...,N$ be the number of observations; that is, how many mileage and weight observations we have at our disposal.
 The theoretical representation of this relationship is the following:

 $$
 \begin{align}